lylydang/wordGuessingGame/README.md

 Additionally, below are the actual look of the game when the player enter input:

-1. If the input is invalid (inputting a number, special symbol, or \&gt;=2 letters), then an invalid input popup will appear.
+1. If the input is invalid (inputting a number, special symbol, or >=2 letters), then an invalid input popup will appear.
 Also, when the player enters an incorrect letter, the wrong guess popup will show up to warn the player (see Actual view 5).

 ![(Actual view 5)](img/ActualView5.png)

 _(Actual view 5)_

-1. If the player loses the game, the &quot;Game&#39;s Over&quot; popup appears.
-If the player correctly guesses the secret word, the &quot;Congrats!!!&quot; popup will appear (see Actual view 6).
+2. If the player loses the game, the "Game's Over" popup appears.
+If the player correctly guesses the secret word, the "Congrats!!!" popup will appear (see Actual view 6).

 ![(Actual view 6)](img/ActualView6.png)